govitia/navitia/types/readme.md

 ### Going further

-Obviously, this is a very simple example of what navitia-types can do, [check out the documentation !](https://godoc.org/github.com/aabizri/navitia/types)
+Obviously, this is a very simple example of what navitia/types can do, [check out the documentation !](https://godoc.org/github.com/aabizri/navitia/types)

 ## What's new in -dev